Daily Life in Morocco

 Stubbed toes come with the territory in Morocco: with so much intriguing architecture to gawp at, you can’t always watch where you’re going.
 Some buildings are more memorable than others – as in any developing country there’s makeshift housing and cheap concrete – but it’s the striking variation in architecture that keeps you wondering what's behind that wall or over the next mountain pass.
 Here are some Moroccan landmarks likely to leave your jaw on tiled floors, and your toes in jeopardy.

-Since medieval times, these creative courtyard complexes featured ground-floor stabling or artisans’ workshops and rented rooms upstairs – from the nonstop fondouq flux of artisans and traders emerged cosmopolitan ideas and new inventions.
-Fondouqs once dotted caravan routes, but as trading communities became more stable and affluent, most fondouqs were gradually replaced with private homes and storehouses.
-Around 140 fondouqs remain in Marrakesh alone, including historic fondouqs near Pl Bab Fteuh, several lining Rue Dar el-Bacha and one on Rue el-Mouassine featured in the film Hideous Kinky.
-In Fez, an exemplary fondouq dating from 1711 underwent a six-year renovation to become the spiffy Nejjarine Museum of Wooden Arts & Crafts.
+Since medieval times, these creative courtyard complexes featured ground-floor stabling or artisans’ workshops and rented rooms upstairs – from the nonstop funduq flux of artisans and traders emerged cosmopolitan ideas and new inventions.
+Fanadiq once dotted caravan routes, but as trading communities became more stable and affluent, most fanadiq were gradually replaced with private homes and storehouses.
+Around 140 fanadiq remain in Marrakesh alone, including historic structures near Place Bab Fteuh, several lining Rue Dar El Bacha and one on Rue El Mouassine featured in the film Hideous Kinky.
+In Fez, an exemplary funduq dating from 1711 underwent a six-year renovation to become the spiffy Nejjarine Museum of Wooden Arts & Crafts.

 These domed buildings have been part of the Moroccan urban landscape since the Almohads, and every village aspires to a hammam of its own – often the only local source of hot water.
 Traditionally they are built of mudbrick, lined with tadelakt (satiny hand-polished limestone plaster that traps moisture) and capped with a dome that has star-shaped vents to let steam escape.
 The domed main room is the coolest area, with side rooms offering increasing levels of heat to serve everyone from the vaguely arthritic to the woefully hung-over.